Myth (video game series): Community-driven development

 Soulblighter received considerably more attention from the modding community than either The Fallen Lords or The Wolf Age.
 Between 2003 and 2013, Project Magma released multiple major patches, each of which included fixes for bugs, graphical problems, gameplay problems, and interface issues, as well as improve the Fear and Loathing tools and the online multiplayer mode.
 However, each patch also tended to feature one or more "major" enhancement.
 For example, v1.3.2, developed in association with MythDevelopers in 2003, allowed Soulblighter to run natively under OS X. Also developed in association with MythDevelopers in 2003 was v1.4, which introduced OpenGL support for the OS X version and allowed the player to play Soulblighter with Fallen Lords style gameplay (dubbed vTFL).
 In 2004, Magma released their first standalone patch, v1.5, which was originally intended as a minor clean-up patch for some of the problems introduced in v1.4.
 For example, v1.4 broke a number of fan-developed plug-ins.
 Additionally, as the developers did not have access to The Fallen Lords source code when designing vTFL, the feature was unreliable.
 Magma's plan with v1.5 was to get the gameplay and plug-in compatibility back to the standard of Bungie's last official version of the game, but retain the v1.4 features that worked.
 During development of v1.5, they also gained access to The Fallen Lords source code, and so completely rewrote the vTFL option.
 Magma's final patch, v1.8, was released in 2013, and added several new game modes to multiplayer gaming, improved the usage of CPU resources, added a new texture decompression code which loads sprite frames twice as fast as before, enhanced both the texture mapping and the pixel shader, and included (for the first time in a Magma patch) Linux-specific improvements.

+In May 2023, an archive said to be the largest historic collection of Myth items was placed on the Internet Archive.
+At well over 1,200 Myth maps, the source centers on 3rd party versions of solo, network, and scenario entries between the initial November 1997 Myth release through early 2023.